davispuh/CLI-Console/README.md

 ### Dependecies

-There's are no dependencies.
+This library doesn't have any dependencies.
-Well actually there's not direct dependencies.
+Well actually there's no direct dependencies.
 But in reality need HighLine and Readline.
 Then why I said there's no dependencies?
 Because `CLI::Console` will accept any IO class with implements those few functions which currently are provided by HighLine.

-## Usage

-TODO: Write usage instructions here

-## Example
+## Usage Example

-TODO: will write one day...
+Take a look at [/examples/shell.rb](/davispuh/examples/shell.rb)

 ## Documentation

-TODO: will be one day, most likly with YARD
+YARD with markdown is used for documentation (`redcarpet` required)

-## Tests
+## Specs

-TODO: RSpec will do it :D
+RSpec and simplecov are required, to run tests just `rake spec` code coverage will also be generated

 ## Authors